-Retiring in 2010, I have lived a major portion of my adult life outside of the United States in cross-cultural ministry, and that has greatly colored my perspective and purposes in life.
-I spent 18 years as a missionary in Bolivia and Peru and then began at George Fox University in 1985.
+Ron lived a major portion of his adult life outside of the United States in cross-cultural ministry, which greatly colored his perspective and purposes in life.
+He spent 18 years as a missionary in Bolivia and Peru and then began teaching at George Fox University in 1985, retiring in 2010.

-I married Carolyn (Hampton) after she graduated from George Fox.
-Our three adult daughters are Sara, Anita, and Debra.
-They all have strong international interests.
-I was raised on a farm near Homedale, Idaho, just three miles from Idaho's border with Oregon in the southwest corner of the state.
-I made a personal commitment to Christ shortly before starting high school at Greenleaf Friends Academy and felt drawn to international ministry during a mission serve trip to Latin America just after college graduation.
+Ron was raised on a farm near Homedale, Idaho, just three miles from Idaho's border with Oregon in the southwest corner of the state.
+He made a personal commitment to Christ shortly before starting high school at Greenleaf Friends Academy and felt drawn to international ministry during a mission serve trip to Latin America just after college graduation.

-My area of expertise in teaching is courses such as history and biblical basis for the world Christian movement, issues in missions, cross-cultural communication, and world religions.
-To prepare for that teaching, I first completed a master of divinity degree and later a doctor of missiology degree.
+Ron's area of expertise in teaching were courses such as history and biblical basis for the world Christian movement, issues in missions, cross-cultural communication, and world religions.
+To prepare for that teaching, he first completed a master of divinity degree and later a doctor of missiology degree.

-In Bolivia, I taught, wrote curriculum, directed and administered programs of pastoral training, and helped inaugurate a Department of Theology at the Bolivian Evangelical University in Santa Cruz, Bolivia.
-I especially enjoyed several years work as an exegetical advisor for a translation team working on the Old Testament in Aymara, a language spoken in the highlands of Bolivia and Peru.
+In Bolivia, he taught, wrote curriculum, directed and administered programs of pastoral training, and helped inaugurate a Department of Theology at the Bolivian Evangelical University in Santa Cruz, Bolivia.
+He especially enjoyed several years work as an exegetical advisor for a translation team working on the Old Testament in Aymara, a language spoken in the highlands of Bolivia and Peru.

-I feel my special calling and passion has been to develop leadership for cross-cultural ministries.
-I feel a special joy every time I can help a student find his or her way into short- or long-term service abroad.
-Several of my courses serve both international studies majors and Christian ministries/missions majors.
-I have done some focused research on cross-cultural education and the work of spiritual formation in intercultural settings.
+But Ron's special calling and passion has been to develop leadership for cross-cultural ministries.
+He enjoys helping students find their way into short- or long-term service abroad.
+Several of his courses served both international studies majors and Christian ministries/missions majors.
+He did focused research on cross-cultural education and the work of spiritual formation in intercultural settings.

-To keep up to date with the world of missions, Carolyn and I travel regularly to Africa, Asia, and Latin America in a volunteer position with the Evangelical Friends Church International Council, of which I am director.
-We have met with church leaders in Taiwan, Philippines, Indonesia, Central and South America and central Africa.
-I also serve on the boards of two mission agencies: Northwest Yearly Meeting Board of Missions (Oregon) and Evangelical Friends Mission (Colorado).
+To keep up to date with the world of missions, Carolyn and Ron travel regularly to Africa, Asia, and Latin America in a volunteer position with the Evangelical Friends Church International Council, of which he is director.
+The Stansells have met with church leaders in Taiwan, Philippines, Indonesia, Central and South America and central Africa.
+Ron also serves on the boards of two mission agencies: Northwest Yearly Meeting Board of Missions (Oregon) and Evangelical Friends Mission (Colorado).